Morning session 9.00 - 12.00 (Nursery 8.50 - 11.50)

 Work at home

 Homework is set as described in the termly topic web for each class, and we also encourage the children to share with you the work they have been doing in school.
 This could be in the form of playing games to help with spelling, number work and tables.
 Children could also be helped to find out about the current topic.
 Great emphasis is placed on parental involvement in our reading programme.
 We ask you to ‘share’ books with your children for approximately ten minutes daily.
-An information leaflet is available each half term, for parents to support their child’s learning.

 On occasions the children make educational visits to support their learning in particular areas of the curriculum.
 For some activities a voluntary contribution will be requested and the activity will only take place if sufficient funds are forthcoming.